LouisDelbosc/Livres/PartOne.md

 We can force the system to explore by fixing high initial value (for example Q1(a) = 5) and if the reward is less than the initial value, then it will continue to explore (since max Q(a) is still within the actions not chosen).
 It is called *optimistic initial values*.

-It is not well suited to nonstationary problems because its drive for exploration is inherently temporary.
+It is not well suited to non-stationary problems because its drive for exploration is inherently temporary.
 If the task changes, creating a renewed need for exploration, this method cannot help.
 Anyway, the beginning of time occurs only once so we should not focus on it too much.

 ###2.6 Upper-Confidence-Bound Action Selection

-The greedy actions are those that look best at present, but some of the other actions may actuallybe better.
+The greedy actions are those that look best at present, but some of the other actions may actually be better.
 We can select our action with an other equation than (E1).
 At = argmax(a) [ Qt(a) + c * Root( ln t / Nt(a) ) ]
 (see page 55, equation 2.8 from pdf for a more visible version of the equation)